 Above – this is the small set-up on the beach with white linen.

 One of the reasons we chose the Iberostar Paraiso del Mar for our wedding (10 years ago) was because they only do one wedding per day.
 That was important to us because we didn’t want to feel rushed and we didn’t want to compete with another wedding for time and attention.

 While planning our vow renewal, we felt like the resort still follows this practice of only one ceremony a day (wedding or vow renewal).
-But, if this is important to you, it’s best to confirm with the resort directly.
+I’m not sure if this is still the case, so if this is important to you, you should confirm with the resort directly.

 Sand Ceremony with our boys

 An option that was offered to us by our wedding coordinator was a Sand Ceremony.

 We were each given a bottle with a different colour sand (we had light blue, white, green and tan).

 After we renewed our vows, we each poured a little sand in a little jar.
 The result was a colourful swirl of sand that was contributed by each of us (see photo below).
 It’s meant to represent our family bond.

 This was a really nice way to involve our boys and it gave us something to take home to remember the day.